Colin Campbell, 1st Baron Colgrain

 Colin Frederick Campbell, 1st Baron Colgrain (13 June 1866 – 3 November 1954), was a Scottish banker.

+Early life

+Campbell was born on 13 June 1866.
+He was the son of George William Campbell and Florence Hogg.
 He was educated at Eton College.

+Career

 He was President of the British Bankers' Association from 1938 to 1946 and was also a Director of the National Provincial Bank and of London Assurance.
 On 28 January 1946 he was raised to the peerage as Baron Colgrain, of Everlands in the County of Kent.

+Personal life

-Lord Colgrain married Lady Angela Mary Alice, daughter of Henry Ryder, 4th Earl of Harrowby, in 1890.
+On 9 May 1890, Campbell married Lady Angela Mary Alice, daughter of Henry Ryder, 4th Earl of Harrowby.
+Together, they were the parents of four children.

 She died in 1939.
 Colgrain died in November 1954, aged 88, and was succeeded in the barony by his eldest son Donald.